Daily Star Editorial Board: The U.S. is a democracy, no matter what Trump wants

 The United States is a democracy.

-And neither Donald Trump nor his mob of followers change that reality.
+And neither Donald Trump nor his mob of followers can change that reality.

 At least one woman has been shot dead.
 Police officers have been injured.